-The macro-learning budgets for the PDDLGym domains were set to be comparable to the number of simulator queries needed to solve the domain once using greedy best-first search with the goal-count heuristic and primitive actions.
-The macro-learning and simulation budgets for 15-puzzle and Rubik's cube were chosen arbitrarily.
+For the PDDLGym domains, the simulation budget was set to 100K queries for compute reasons, as the PDDLGym simulator was slower than the domain-specific simulators.
+The macro-learning budgets for the PDDLGym domains were set to be comparable to the number of simulator queries needed to solve a single problem instance using greedy best-first search with the goal-count heuristic and primitive actions.

-The numbers of focused and random macros for Rubik's cube were chosen to match the number of expert macro-actions, which was itself chosen so that the expert macros could efficiently solve the Rubik's cube.
-The number of macros for 15-puzzle was chosen arbitrarily, but was again equal for the random and focused macros.
 The number of PDDLGym macros was chosen to be uniform across the various domains.

+We ran some informal experiments with different amounts of macros to ensure that the approach was not overly sensitive to the number of macros, and found that there was no significant change in performance when adding more macros, as long as the effect size remained low.
 We found that it was possible to tune the number of macros for each PDDLGym domain separately, with improved results, but felt that leaving the number of macros fixed was a more principled evaluation of our approach.